 Above: the skeleton of an anglerfish, showing the many confusing bones that make up its skull, as well as the many ray bones that make up its pectoral fin.

-For awhile it was unknown whether amniotes (reptiles and mammals) and amphibians convergently arrived at five digits, or if we all evolved from a five-fingered ancestor; now the consensus favors the latter.
-While it does seem like the stem-tetrapods themselves were trending toward fewer digits as they became more terrestrial, the fact that the reduction happened only once indicates that maybe our five digits only happened by chance.
+Modern amphibians only have four fingers on their front limbs and five in the back, while the ancestral condition of amniotes (reptiles and mammals) was five on each limb (although this number has been secondarily reduced in many groups such as horses, cows, and birds).
+For awhile it was unknown whether amniotes and amphibians both evolved from a five-fingered ancestor, or if four fingers was the amphibian ancestral condition as well; new evidence favors the former.
+While it does seem like the stem-tetrapods themselves were trending toward fewer digits as they became more terrestrial, the fact that all modern tetrapods have the same ancestral number of fingers indicates that maybe our five digits only happened by chance.

 The Arthropod Head Problem